ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks worker-pool-rebalance
 {: #cs_rebalance}

 Rebalance a worker pool in a cluster after you delete a worker node.
-When you run this command a new worker or workers are added to your worker pool so that the worker pool has the same number of nodes per zone that you specified.
+When you run this command, a new worker or workers are added to your worker pool so that the worker pool has the same number of nodes per zone that you specified.
 {: shortdesc}

 ```